 Facts:

-• While C. diff and other bacteria exist in the environment, eliminating them from health care settings is not only possible, it’s necessary.
+• While C. diff and other bacteria exist in the environment, eliminating them from healthcare settings is not only possible, it’s necessary

 • We have the technology and knowledge to greatly reduce the number of CDIs